top of page

 BACKGROUND + EXPERIENCE

-Lee graduated with honors from Carnegie Mellon University in Pittsburgh and earned a Masters’ degree in Public Management.
-Before running for office, Lee worked for and managed non-profits in the Las Vegas area.
+Lee graduated with honors from Carnegie Mellon University in Pittsburgh + earned a Masters’ degree in Public Management.
+Before running for office, Lee worked for + managed non-profits in the Las Vegas area.
 In 2010, she became president of the board of Communities In Schools of Nevada whose goal was reducing high school dropout rates.

 ON THE ISSUES